WebstepSweden/Zerubbabel/README.md

 # Zerubbabel

-This is a an attempt to solve a problem in different languages using a a functional programming paradigm, in order to be able to compare the different implementations.
+This is a an attempt to solve a problem in different languages using a a functional programming paradigm, in order to compare the different implementations.

 ## The Problem